-NAFO Statistical Bulletin, Vol. 42, containing 1992 data was published.
+Statistical Bulletin Volume 42 containing 1992 data was published.
 Clarification of 1989-92 data from EU/France (M) and France (St. Pierre and Miquelon) was not received so only the provisional data were published.

 The Secretariat informed STACREC that the STATLANT database was being transferred to Microsoft Access software running under Windows 95.
-The old dBase database was inadequate for responding in a timely fashion to short-notice requests for information.
+The old DBASE database was inadequate for responding in a timely fashion to short-notice requests for information.
 The new system will provide increased flexibility to respond to these requests.
-However, STACREC observed that the transfer was not finished in time for the June 1996 Meeting, but was expected to be up and running prior to the September meeting.
+However, STACREC observed that the transfer was not finished in time for the June 1996 meeting but is expected to be up and running prior to the September meeting.

-Regarding NAFO Statistical Bulletin, Vol. 43, there were a number of issues pertaining to the 1993 data which must be clarified prior to publication.
-These include a number of items in the above table such as missing data from the USA and the Faroe Islands and data from the Russian Federation which required clarification.
-The Committee agreed that publication be delayed until the data problems were reconciled.
+Regarding Statistical Bulletin Vol. 43, there are a number of issues pertaining to the 1993 data which must be clarified prior to publication.
+These include a number of items in the above table such as missing data from the USA and the Faroe Islands and data from the Russian Federation which requires clarification.
+The Committee agreed that publication be delayed until the data problems are reconciled.

-iv) Considerations of non-availability of data
+Consideration of non-availability of data

 Provisional nominal catches and the decadal list of catches by stock area have not been available for the last two June Scientific Council meetings.
-The Committee agreed that available data will be published as Working Papers until such time as they can be finalized for inclusion in the SCS Doc. series.
+The Committee agreed that available data will be published as Working Papers until such time as they can be finalized for inclusion in the SCS Doc.
+Series.